 If you are a registered parishioner of another parish you will need a letter from your pastor allowing the baptism to take place at OLR.

 Godparents must be over sixteen, one male and one female.
-At least one Godparent must be a practicing Catholic in good standing (baptized, first communion, confirmed, and receiving the Eucharist).
+Both Godparent must be a practicing Catholic in good standing (baptized, first communion, confirmed, and receiving the Eucharist).
 We will need a letter from the pastor of their parish to confirm their good standing.
 A baptized person who belongs to a non-Catholic Church community may participate together with a Catholic sponsor as a witness of the baptism.
 You may have more than two witnesses stand with you at baptism, but there can only be two official Godparents.

 Godparents may take a baptism class either at OLR or their parish.
 If they take the class at their parish, they must obtain a letter of completion.